 Namegawa Valley

-[Yonezawa, Yamagata Prefecture] Enjoy Namegawa Onsen at Fukushimaya Ryokan, an unexplored area deep in the mountains!
-Enjoy the 80m waterfall
+[Yonezawa, Yamagata Prefecture] Enjoy Namekawa Onsen at Fukushimaya Ryokan, a hidden gem deep in the mountains!
+Admire the 80m waterfall!

-Namegawa Onsen is located near the prefectural border with Fukushima Prefecture.
-It is a hot spring village nestled in the Azuma mountain range, which represents Yonezawa City.
-It is also known nationwide as Yonezawa Ten Hot Springs.
+Namegawa Onsen is located near the border with Fukushima Prefecture.
+It is a hot spring resort surrounded by the Azuma mountain range, which is representative of Yonezawa City.
+It is known nationwide as one of the Ten Hot Springs of Yonezawa

-This time, we will be introducing ``Fukushimaya,'' a famous inn surrounded by deep greenery, and ``Namekawa Otaki,'' the largest waterfall in Tohoku that can be accessed on foot from there.
+This time, we will introduce Fukushimaya, a famous lodging surrounded by deep greenery, and Namekawa Otaki, the largest waterfall in Tohoku and accessible on foot from Fukushimaya

 Fukushimaya is truly a hidden hot spring inn

-Fukushimaya Ryokan is a secret hot spring inn that stands alone in the mountains.
-It is built so that it is buried in a mountain at an altitude of 850m.
+Fukushimaya Ryokan is a hidden hot spring inn nestled in the mountains, buried in the mountains at an altitude of 850m

-Since there is no electricity, we generate our own electricity
+Electricity is unavailable, so we generate our own electricity

-Because it is so deep in the mountains, Tohoku Electric Power's power transmission equipment does not reach the area, so electricity is provided by private power generation (hydroelectric power).
+Because the area is so deep in the mountains, Tohoku Electric Power's power transmission facilities do not reach the area, so electricity is generated in-house (hydroelectric power)

-Some people come because they are interested in power generation equipment.
-If you ask the person at the hotel, they will actually show you the power plant.
+Some people visit because they are interested in the power generation facilities, and if you ask the hotel staff, they will show you the actual power plant

 A hot spring inn that mainly offers mixed bathing

-Fukushimaya's hot springs are often referred to by enthusiasts as ``secret mixed bathing hot springs.''
-This is because it is actually a mixed bathing inn, which is rare in this day and age.
+Fukushimaya's hot springs are often referred to among enthusiasts as the "secret mixed-bathing hot spring," because it is actually a hot spring inn that primarily focuses on mixed bathing, which is rare in this day and age

 • Rock open-air bath (mixed bathing)